 I'm Zac.

-An architect, educator and maker who works with trees, my work integrates digital methods alongside craft and material knowledge in pursuit of better ways to build.
+An architect, educator, maker and maintainer who works with trees, my work integrates digital methods alongside craft and material knowledge in pursuit of better ways to build.

 We need to be better at working with what's around, and to work towards rediversifying the ways that we build with low energy and locality as priorities.
 This view guides both my teaching and consulting work.